msschwartz21/deltascope/docs/source/API.rst

 	:param pd.Series row: row from dataframe in the form of a pandas Series
 	:param float yc: Y position of the closest point in the curve to the data point
 	:param float zc: Z position of the closest point in the curve to the data point
-	:returns: theta, angle between point and the xz plane
+	:returns: theta, angle between point and the model plane
+	:rtype: float

+.. py:method:: brain.find_r(row,zc,yc)

+	Calculate r using the Pythagorean theorem

+	:param pd.Series row: row from dataframe in the form of a pandas Series
+	:param float yc: Y position of the closest point in the curve to the data point
+	:param float zc: Z position of the closest point in the curve to the data point
+	:returns: r, distance between the point and the model
 	:rtype: float

 .. py:method:: brain.calc_coord(row)